CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 <img width="614" alt="Screenshot 2023-07-08 at 18 47 41" src="https://github.com/CandiceDataAnalyst/King-County-House-Price-Prediction/assets/127648422/81dfaa75-c317-4179-a8f4-b3489d80db3b">

 ## PROJECT OVERVIEW
-As a data scientist at FlyHomes, As a data scientist at FlyHomes, I am tasked with analyzing house sales data in the King County area to build predictive models for sale prices and identify the significant factors influencing these prices.</p>
+As a data scientist at FlyHomes, I am tasked with analyzing house sales data in the King County area to build predictive models for sale prices and identify the significant factors influencing these prices.</p>
 **Business Question**:</p>
 **Location**: Which areas in King County have the highest average house prices?</p>
 **Inner Factors**: What specific house features (e.g., square footage, number of bedrooms) have the most substantial impact on the sale price?</p>